jarydpeters/demo/README.md

 changes

-This is a simple README file
+This is bound to cause trouble